-To make this article self-contained, Appendix B provides a formal proof of the conditions for direct effect identification, as it appeared in Pearl (2001).
-It starts with the counterfactual definition of the natural direct effect and then goes through three steps.
+To make this paper self-contained, Appendix B provides a formal proof of the conditions for direct effect identification, as it appeared in (Pearl, 2001).
+It starts with the counterfactual definition of the natural direct effect, and then goes through three steps.
 First, it seeks a set of covariates W that reduces nested counterfactuals to simple counterfactuals.
 Second, it reduces all counterfactuals to do-expressions, that is, expressions that are estimable from controlled randomized experiments.
-Finally, it poses conditions for identifying the do-expressions from observational studies.
+Finally it poses conditions for identifying the do-expressions from observational studies.
 These three steps are echoed in the informal conditions articulated in the next section.
-(See also Shpitser & VanderWeele, 2011, and especially Shpitser, 2013, for refinements and elaborations.)
+(See also Shpitser and VanderWeele (2011) and especially Shpitser (2013) for refinements and elaborations.)